RKLong/MechaCar_Statistical_Analysis/README.md

 * The r-squared value in this linear model is is 0.7149.
 This value tells us that this linear model can predict the fuel economy of the mechacar prototype about 71% of the time.
 It also means that there may or may not be other variables that could possibly contribute to the additional 29% of variance that are not included in our model.

 # Summary Statistics on Suspension Coils
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 lbs/in</sup>2.
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 lbs/in<sup>2</sup> or psi.
 The two separate summaries will look into the variance(s) of the suspension coils.

 ## Total Summary of all manufacturing lots
 ![total_summary](resources/total_summary.png)